Nenashev1999/HTC_tracking_openvr/README.md

 .
 .
 ```
-After creating coordinates, we should create our coordinates matrix in file config/transformation_matrix.txt
+After creating coordinates, we should create coordinates matrix in file config/transformation_matrix.txt
 ```
 1, 0, 0, 1.5
 0, 1, 0, 1